 2. Check your National Insurance Contributions

 Don’t take your State Pension for granted.
-To qualify for the full amount (£155.65 a week as at April 2016), you need to have made enough qualifying years of National Insurance contributions.
+To qualify for the full amount (£179.60 as at April 2021), you need to have made enough qualifying years of National Insurance contributions.
 It’s not the amount you’ve paid that counts, but how many years you’ve paid in.
 If you have gaps in your records you may be able to fill these to increase your entitlement.
 You can find out more here.

-3. Stay enrolled if your employer enrols you into their workplace scheme
+3. Stay enrolled when your employer enrols you into their workplace scheme

 In 2012, the Government introduced a new initiative called automatic enrolment.
-This means that over the next few years your employer will, if you’re eligible, have to automatically put you into their workplace pension scheme and help you to contribute towards it.
+If you’re eligible, your employer has to automatically put you into their workplace pension scheme and help you to contribute towards it.
 So, if you’re eligible, you will be enrolled.